 There’s an interesting divide between how Sapkowski sees his world and how it was translated to games, but readers will notice only small differences here and there.
 Coming to the books from the games brings a certain spark of life to the battles and fights.

-It's worth noting though that a game, especially one of the quality featured in The Witcher series, is designed to bring excitement and danger.
+It's worth noting though that the games, especially ones of such quality, are designed to bring excitement and danger.
 This can make some sections of the book—mainly the political discussions—rather dull in comparison.
-The games, because they deliver the story in bite-sized chunks between the killing and hunting, offer the most accessible way to consume the tale of Geralt.
+The games, because they deliver the story in bite-sized chunks between the killing and hunting, offer the most interactive way to experience part of Geralt's story.

 How faithful to the books is the Netflix Witcher series?